vrdel/argo-connectors/doc/sync.md

  - `prefilter-egy.py`: component whose role is to filter out the messages coming from the `argo-egi-consumer`.

 Connectors are syncing data on a daily basis.
 They are aware of the certain customer, associated jobs and their attributes and are generating and placing files into appropriate job folders.
-Data is written in a binary avro formated file which is suitable for processing at compute side.
+Data is written in a binary avro formatted file which is suitable for processing at compute side.
 Topology, downtimes, weights and POEM profile information all together with a prefiltered metric results (status messages), represents an input for `argo-compute-engine`.

 ## Installation